nojaf/blog/src/content/blog/rescript-eslint-and-the-react-compiler/index.md

 ## Introduction

-I'm currently working on a frontend project where I'm using [ReScript](https://rescript-lang.org/) and React 19.
+I'm currently working on a frontend project using [ReScript](https://rescript-lang.org/) and React 19.
-I consider myself an ok, React developer, but not an expert.
+While I consider myself a competent React developer, I appreciate having tools that help maintain best practices.
-So I do benefit from a linter that keeps an eye out whehter I'm playing by [the rules of React](https://react.dev/reference/rules/rules-of-hooks).
-And my fingerspitzengefühl to use memoization in React is also not the greatest, so we will have the new React compiler do that for us.
+A linter proves invaluable in ensuring I follow [the rules of React](https://react.dev/reference/rules/rules-of-hooks), and since my instinct for React memoization isn't perfectly tuned yet, I'm leveraging the new React compiler to handle that optimization.

-ReScript doesn't come with something like linters or analyzers, so I this blogpost I'm going to describe my setup on how I run [eslint](https://eslint.org/) on my javascript output.
+ReScript doesn't include built-in linting or analysis tools, so in this post, I'll explain how to set up [eslint](https://eslint.org/) to analyze the JavaScript output.

-Oh yeah and I'm using [Bun](https://bun.sh/), merely because I like it and I can.
-I'm a Bun guy.
+For this setup, I'm using [Bun](https://bun.sh/) as my JavaScript runtime and package manager.

 ## Installation

-I'm using ReScript 12, which is in alpha state at the time of writing.
+At the time of writing, I'm using ReScript 12 (alpha version).
-If you want to follow along, you can scaffold a new Vite project using
+To follow along, create a new Vite project using:

 ```shell
 bun create rescript-app@next
 ```

-Choose the Vite and the latest v12 alpha.
+Select Vite and the latest v12 alpha version when prompted.

-Next, we will need a couple of node packages:
+Next, install the required dependencies:

 ```shell
 bun i -D eslint eslint-plugin-react-compiler eslint-plugin-react-hooks
 ```

-⚠️ Also check that you are using React 19:
+⚠️ Ensure you're using React 19:

 ```json
 {